sammychinedu2ky/DownloadManager/README.md

 # Simple Download Manager in WPF
-- This download manager only works for things responses that support the Accept-Ranges header.
+- This download manager only works for responses that support the Accept-Ranges header.